Candib80/cs50labs/fahrenheit/README.md

 ## tl;dr

-Implement a program that converts degrees in Celsius to Fahrenheit, per the below.
+Implement a program that converts degrees in Celsius to Fahrenheit, per the below, wherein the "0" represents some user's input.

 ```
 $ ./fahrenheit